StellifySoftware/stellify/README.md

 ### Defining elements as objects

 All webpages are constructed from elements.
-An individual element looks like this.
+An individual element looks like this:

 ```